Snatches of Pink: Early history

 Snatches of Pink was formed in Chapel Hill, North Carolina in 1985 by Andy McMillan and Michael Rank.
 The two met at a record store where McMillan worked.
 At the time, McMillan was 23 years old and Rank was 19 years old.
 McMillan studied architecture at North Carolina State University before transferring to the University of North Carolina at Chapel Hill where he majored in math.

-For the band's first four shows, McMillan played stand-up drums and sang, with Michael Rank on guitars.
+For the band's first four shows, McMillan played stand-up drums and sang, with Rank on guitars.
 After a couple of months, the duo was joined by Sara Romweber (Kamikazes, Let's Active) on drums, and McMillan moved to the bass guitar which was a new instrument for him.
 Initially, the band performed covers but eventually started writing their own material.
 Rank was the primary the songwriter.

 When Romweber joined the band, she wanted to change its name.
 On one occasion, McMillan said the band's name was his description of an album cover.
 Another time, McMillan said that the name Snatches of Pink was selected because "Pink is a great color."
 He noted that the name was "not a frock, not a communist collaborative,...not an overt euphemism for the vagina."
 Nevertheless, in September and October 1986, the band experimented with different in names.
 They used the name Ragamuffin when they played at Cat's Cradle with Satellite Boyfriend on September 27 and with Flat Duo Jets October 4.
 Later in October, they were using the name Almost Human.
 For a show with the Bad Checks at the Cat's Cradle on October 31, 1986, they were advertised as "Snatches of Pink (the unnamed band's former name)."
 However by November, they were back to using Snatches of Pink.
 Romweber said, "We tried changing the name, and we had many different names and none of them worked.
 So Michael and Andrew, too, said, 'Let's go back to this name.'
 And all I said was, 'I don't have to say the name out loud,' and so I rarely do."